MSc Genealogical, Palaeographic & Heraldic Studies Jennifer Banks, USA

 What advice would you give to a prospective student coming to study your course?

-I would advise prospective students not to be intimidated by the prospect of graduate-level work in the field of genealogy.
 The faculty at Strathclyde was extremely supportive.
 It was clear that everyone I worked with wanted me to be successful.
-The program has enough flexibility built in to allow for adjustments to pacing of coursework should students find their situation has changed regarding time that can be spent on coursework.
+The programme has enough flexibility to allow for adjustments to the pacing of coursework should students find their situation has changed regarding the time that can be spent on coursework.

 What specialist knowledge/professional skills have you developed studying your course?